Private Tours and Transport

 Discover the places you can visit in Wainuiomata, with the flexibility to add your own stops along the way.
 With private transport for the day, you have the freedom to explore at your own pace.

 Please note: Your driver will not accompany you on any walks or tours outside the vehicle.
-He will drop you off and pick you up from your chosen destinations, while providing information and commentary along the way.
+He will drop you off and pick you up from your chosen destinations throughout the day, while providing information and commentary along the way.

 Remutaka Forest Park is one of Wellington’s most diverse natural areas, spanning from Wainuiomata to the south coast.
 It features native forest, valleys, rivers, and ridgelines, with walks from easy to challenging.
 The Orongorongo Valley is a highlight, with riverside tracks, clearings, and historic huts.